 DO: Kayak.
 There are so many places to “put in” in Somers Point.
 Chief among them: from the fishing pier island in the middle of the Ocean City Bridge span, and from a boat launch at the pretty Kennedy Park.

 DO: Golf at Greate Bay Country Club.
 In the early 1950’s while serving as a physical fitness instructor as Yeoman in the Coast Guard, Arnold Palmer would drive from his post in Cape May to play golf at the Greate Bay Country Club.

 GO: Gateway Playhouse.
-Built in 1912 as a warehouse and serving as a live and movie theater from the 30’s until 2006, this regional theater is scheduled to open in Spring 2017 after an extensive renovation.
-Check website for progress and schedule.
+Built in 1912 as a warehouse and serving as a live and movie theater from the 30’s until 2006, this regional theater opened in Spring 2017 after an extensive renovation.
+Check website for performance schedules.